bokkypoobah/TheDAOETCTokenBalance/README.md

 * Save a hashmap of the addresses involved in the `TheDAO.CreatedToken` and `TheDAO.Transfer` events
 * Query the blockchain at block 1,919,999 just prior to the hard-fork and currently for all the collected addresses for The DAO token balances and ether balances.

-I'm just preparing my ETC blockchain to run the script.
+I'm now running the data extraction process.

 ## Require Full Blockchain
 Note that to run this script you will need the full ETC blockchain including intermediate states, not the version downloaded using the `geth --fast --oppose-dao-fork`.
 The reason for this is that the `debug.traceTransaction(...)` call is used to extract the owner in The DAO token creation process as the origin account could be an exchange (proxy) or an account instruction a wallet contract to purchase The DAO tokens.

 If you have already downloaded a `--fast` version, you can `geth export chaindatafile`, rename `.ethereum/chaindata` and `geth import chaindatafile` to rebuild the intermediate states.
+Note that it may be faster to just re-sync the whole blockchain.

 <br />